 Final Verdict

-When it comes to Galaxy Chromebook vs MacBook Air M1, it’s safe to say that we have a clear winner: Apple.
 Let’s put it in this perspective: For $999, you’re going to get a laptop with desktop-class performance, 18 hours of battery life, a superior operating system, and most importantly, reliability that lasts years.

-While Samsung Galaxy Chromebook has very promising specs, the bottleneck is Chrome OS and its very limited environment.
-Don’t get me wrong, the 4K OLED was one of the best displays I’ve seen.
+Don’t get me wrong, the 4K AMOLED was one of the best displays I’ve seen.
 I just wished the battery was able to keep it going for more than 10 hours, at the minimum.

 At the end of the day, we got to give credit to Samsung for pushing the envelope of what Chromebooks are.
-Unfortunately, Apple’s M1 is just too good of a deal to pass up especially if you’re already sucked into their ecosystem.

 Summary